Mechanistic description

 Evidence Supporting the Hypothesis

-- APOE4 knock-in neurons show mTORC1 hyperactivation and impaired autophagic flux with p62 accumulation.
-Identifier 31578018.
-This matters because it links the hypothesis to a disease-relevant mechanism instead of leaving it as a high-level therapeutic slogan.
+APOE4 knock-in neurons show mTORC1 hyperactivation and impaired autophagic flux with p62 accumulation.
+3CitationOpen reference8

-- TFEB nuclear translocation is reduced in APOE4 astrocytes, impairing CLEAR network gene expression.
-Identifier 33692541.
-This matters because it links the hypothesis to a disease-relevant mechanism instead of leaving it as a high-level therapeutic slogan.
+TFEB nuclear translocation is reduced in APOE4 astrocytes, impairing CLEAR network gene expression.
+4CitationOpen reference0

 Contradictory Evidence, Caveats, and Failure Modes

-- Some studies show APOE4-mediated neurodegeneration proceeds independently of measurable autophagy changes, suggesting alternative primary mechanisms.
-Identifier 30636564.
-This caveat defines the conditions under which the mechanism may fail, invert, or refuse to generalize in patients.
+Some studies show APOE4-mediated neurodegeneration proceeds independently of measurable autophagy changes, suggesting alternative primary mechanisms.
+4CitationOpen reference8

-- Rapamycin’s broad immunosuppressive effects complicate attribution of neuroprotective benefits specifically to autophagy restoration.
-Identifier 26024166.
-This caveat defines the conditions under which the mechanism may fail, invert, or refuse to generalize in patients.
+Rapamycin’s broad immunosuppressive effects complicate attribution of neuroprotective benefits specifically to autophagy restoration.
+4CitationOpen reference9

-- APOE4-associated lipid metabolism defects may represent the primary pathogenic mechanism with autophagy impairment as downstream consequence.
-Identifier 34192655.
-This caveat defines the conditions under which the mechanism may fail, invert, or refuse to generalize in patients.
+APOE4-associated lipid metabolism defects may represent the primary pathogenic mechanism with autophagy impairment as downstream consequence.
+5CitationOpen reference0

 Clinical and Translational Relevance

-- Trial context: Recruiting.
-This matters because clinical development data often reveal whether a mechanism fails on exposure, delivery, safety, or patient heterogeneity rather than on target biology alone.
+Three clinical trial contexts are currently relevant: trials in a recruiting phase, trials in an active phase, and completed trials examining mTOR modulation or autophagy restoration in neurodegeneration.
+Clinical development data reveal whether a mechanism fails on exposure, delivery, safety, or patient heterogeneity rather than on target biology alone.

 Experimental Predictions and Validation Strategy